Sends an action bar message to the given player(s).

 reset the title

 Sends a title/subtitle to the given player(s) with optional fadein/stay/fadeout times for Minecraft versions 1.11 and above.
-Note: if no input is given for the title/subtitle or the times,it will keep the ones from the last title sent, use the
+Note: if no input is given for the title/subtitle or the times,it will keep the ones from the last title sent, use the reset title effect to restore the default values.

 Examples: